Autumn Budget Statement 2023: UK Housing Market Effect

 Business tax breaks:

-How will the Government attempt to tackle debt?
+How did the Government attempt to tackle debt?

-The government emphasises the importance of reducing debt and borrowing to control inflation, maintain affordable mortgage rates, and sustainably fund public services.
+The government emphasised the importance of reducing debt and borrowing to control inflation, maintain affordable mortgage rates, and sustainably fund public services.

 In the wake of the Autumn Budget Statement 2023, projections indicate a decline in borrowing for the current and subsequent years, showcasing an overall reduced forecast period compared to the OBR's March predictions.